Single-wing formation: Sutherland single wing

-The Sutherland single-wing was a variation of the single-wing used with great success by Coach Jock Sutherland of the 1930s and 1940s.
-Note that coach Sutherland mastered many forms of the single-wing, but the formation described here is the one he invented and was named for him.
+The Sutherland single-wing was a variation used with great success by Coach Jock Sutherland of the 1930s and 1940s.
+Note that coach Sutherland mastered many forms of the single-wing, but the formation described here is the one he invented and was named after him.

 The Sutherland single-wing differs from the traditional single-wing in that the wingback is brought into the backfield as a halfback, flanking the fullback on the other side from the tailback.
 This allows a more flexible running attack to the weak-side.
 Both the tailback and halfback are triple threats in this offense.
 The weakness of this formation is less power than the traditional single-wing and it requires very talented backs to play tailback and halfback effectively.

 Sutherland created this formation from the original single-wing he learned from legendary coach Pop Warner at the University of Pittsburgh in the 1910s.
 Sutherland became the Pitt coach in 1924, where he remained through 1938.
 Sutherland's Pitt teams were named "National Champions" by various selectors in nine different seasons, including five recognized by the university.
 Sutherland was the avowed master of the single-wing offense while at Pitt.
 Sutherland brought his coaching skills to the NFL in 1940 as the coach of the Brooklyn Dodgers.
-At Brooklyn, he took over a team that had never finished better than second and had had only one winning season since 1930.
+At Brooklyn, he took over a team that had never finished better than second and had only one winning season since 1930.
 He implemented his offensive ideas and the Dodgers finished with a record of 8–3 and finished only a game behind the Washington Redskins.
 Sutherland's star was Ace Parker, who played tailback and was NFL MVP.
 The Dodgers also finished second in 1941, with a 7–4 mark.
 Later, Sutherland coached the Pittsburgh Steelers in 1946 and 1947.
 In 1947, Sutherland and his single-wing pushed the Steelers to their first playoff appearance, for the East Conference crown.
 They were soundly defeated by Greasy Neale's Philadelphia Eagles, running the T-formation, 21–0.
 Sutherland died suddenly in 1948, but the Steelers continued to use his single-wing until 1953, when they were the last NFL team to switch to the T. Runningback Austin Horton also rushed for 1,245 yards during the Sutherland season.